gohugoio/hugo/content/en/content-management/multilingual.md

 ## Generate multilingual content with `hugo new`
 Currently, `hugo new` is not ready to support generating multilingual content.
-But there is a [proposal topic](https://github.com/gohugoio/hugo/issues/7732) about this in Github issue to discuss how it should work.
+But there is a [proposal topic](https://github.com/gohugoio/hugo/issues/7732) about this in GitHub issue to discuss how it should work.